Trevor Larnach Player Props: Twins vs. Rays

 Trevor Larnach At The Plate

-- Larnach has four doubles, two triples, five home runs and 21 walks while batting .211.
+- Larnach is batting .206 with four doubles, two triples, five home runs and 22 walks.

-- In 55.0% of his games this season (22 of 40), Larnach has picked up at least one hit, and in five of those games (12.5%) he recorded at least two.
+- Larnach has picked up a hit in 53.7% of his 41 games this season, with more than one hit in 12.2% of them.

-- In 12.5% of his games this season, he has hit a long ball, and 3.2% of his trips to the dish.
+- He has homered in 12.2% of his games this year, and 3.1% of his trips to the dish.

-- Larnach has an RBI in 15 of 40 games this year, with multiple RBI in six of them.
+- In 15 games this season (36.6%), Larnach has picked up an RBI, and in six of those games (14.6%) he had more than one.
 He has also driven in three or more of his team's runs in four contests.

-- In 14 of 40 games this year, he has scored, and four of those games included multiple runs.
+- In 34.1% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (9.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.